mgsx-dev/gdx-pd/README.md

 LibGDX is a cross platform game framework.
 If you don't know, please visit : http://www.badlogicgames.com/

-Puredata (Pd) is an audio synthesis application coded in C providing graphical programming. gdx-pd is based on LibPd java bindings which.
+Puredata (Pd) is an audio synthesis application coded in C providing graphical programming. gdx-pd is based on LibPd java bindings.
 If you don't know, please visit : https://github.com/libpd/libpd

 This extension enables audio synthesis in games with pd patches and provides some usefull tools for audio design.